The page has been translated by Gen AI.

 /syncfromflagsSet the type of NTP source

-- MANUAL: Include peers in the manual peer list
+- MANUAL: include peers from a manual peer list

-- DOMAIN: Synchronize from DC (domain controller) in the domain hierarchy
+- DOMAIN: synchronize from the DC (domain controller) in the domain hierarchy

-/updateReflect the changed configuration to the W32Time service
+/updateReflect the changed configuration in the W32Time service

-The NTP server and time synchronization status must be monitored.
-In addition, the BM server restarts and boots the OS with the hardware time.
-Due to the accumulated time error and component replacement in the hardware time, if the OS has a time difference of more than 900 seconds, W32TM does not synchronize the time.
-Therefore, it is necessary to check if the time synchronization is normal at system boot time and what the time difference is with the NTP server.
+The synchronization between the NTP server and the system time must be monitored.
+Additionally, during a restart, the BM server boots the OS using the hardware clock.
+If the hardware clock accumulates drift or component replacement results in an incorrect time, and the OS time differs by more than 900 seconds, W32TM will not perform time synchronization.
+Therefore, upon system boot, it is necessary to verify that time synchronization is functioning correctly and to determine the time offset with the NTP server.

 PS C:\> w32tm /query /status